kadirahq/flow-router/CONTRIBUTING.md

 For any other questions, issues or asking for best practices use [Meteor Forums](https://forums.meteor.com/).
 Even before you ask a question on Meteor Forums, make sure you read the [Meteor Routing Guide](https://kadira.io/academy/meteor-routing-guide).

-## Implementing Featues and Bug Fixes
+## Implementing Feature and Bug Fixes

 We are welcome and greedy for PRs.
 So,